 How Good Technology and Partners Can Help

-I’ve mentioned Chimp – where I used to work – as a company working to help with marginal, hidden and opportunity costs.
-There are plenty of others in this space like Classy, Virtuous, Kindful and FundRazr, to name just a few, working to lower the cost of capital to raise money online.
+I’ve mentioned Chimp – where I used to work – as a company working to help with marginal, hidden and opportunity costs, but there are plenty of others in this space that are working to help raise more money online.

 In my work at Shift, we try to do this as well but through service provision (let us focus on things nonprofits may not be great at so they can focus more on their donors and customers).